Saturday, August 16, 2025

 "Walk" by Pantera plays as our heroes walk out of the meeting in slow motion.

-What does Nintendo's president have to say about 1997's game?
+What does Nintendo's president have to say about one of 1997's better N64 games?

 "ARE YOU TALKIN TO MAYYYY!"